akhorshidi/Kaggle/Hafez/README.md

 ```
 Lastly, it runs "gnuplot plot.in" to plots some of the outputs.

 This project takes its inspiration from the book **Practical Data Science** [2].
-The dataset for this project was dervived from Narges Sharif-Razavian's homepage [3].
+The dataset used for the project was derived from Narges Sharif-Razavian's homepage [3].
 The project also hosted on Kaggle [4].

 ---
 [1] https://github.com/behdad/bicon